happypeter/happypeter.github.com/work/languages.markdown

 ## PHP

+_2009:_  done same simple PHP code in a typical LAMP environment

 ## HTML

 ## Python

 _2009:_ Asianux(the company I was working for at that time) made a decision to switch from its own system updater(axtu) to YUM, as at that time the only